Quaker Farm Home

 most friendly 4-H livestock projects

 our children ever worked with were bottle fed lambs, dairy goats, piglets.
+Video is first, text and pictures are below.

 When raising sheep, it is best to be prepared for day you will encounter an